 During a strong crisis – major exchanges forbid short selling, to prevent massive erosion.
 You won’t be allowed to invest in a short, your only option is to exit your position and stay uninvested for as long as the crisis lasts.
 The reason short selling is disallowed is that the exchanges do not want to accelerate the drop in the value.
 As an investor, it means you can only sell your position and be outside the position without the ability to invest at that time.
 If the market is down for a while, you would not want to be in the market and you can’t be invested.

 In forex, you can go either way.
 The fact is, in forex, there is no shorting.
 For example, when you buy the euro against the dollar and then, in turn, want to sell euro, you’re then just buying the dollar.
 There is officially no such thing as a short in forex.

 Being active in the forex market allows you to take any position for any direction with no limitations whatsoever.

 Capitalizing on Crisis in the Forex Market

-At any market condition, forex will always available to trade, go in and out, and always for 24 hours a day.
+At any market condition, forex will always be available to trade, go in and out, and always for 24 hours a day.
 You will be allowed to buy and sell whatever you feel like.
 There is nothing that will prohibit you from shorting or being in such a position.

 Investing in stocks on crisis times, you might find yourself taking painful losses or standing on the sidelines, not putting your capital to work.
-There is no possibility to invest in the down trading market in stocks.
-There is, however, a way to utilize crisis in the world economy.

 Key Levels Washed Out